maps-as-data/mapreader-examples/README.md

 This will open a Jupyter Notebook in your browser.
 If it doesn't open, copy the link shown in your terminal and paste it into a new tab.
-From here, you can navigate to the `worked_examples` directory and open the worked examples you are interested in and start running the code.
+From here, you can navigate to the `notebooks` directory and open the worked examples you are interested in and start running the code.
 Any changes you make will be saved locally to your files.

 ## Docker container